What is a stimulus? – Stimuli in research

 In terms of Human Computer Interaction and measuring factors such as website usability for example, iMotions software provides a seamless flow between study, stimuli and respondent setup.
 This provides a comprehensive overview of the participant’s response to the website or app.

-Understanding your stimuli and using them effectively is a vital part of biometrics (take a look at some of our other tips to make your biometric study a winner!).
+Understanding your stimuli and using them effectively is a vital part of human behavior research (take a look at some of our other tips to make your study a winner!).

 There are some truly exciting new avenues available to researchers looking to enhance their use of stimuli and iMotions are on the cutting edge of this technology.